-The total credits for the Comparative Literature Major is: 44 credits (without the foreign language component); 44-56 credits (with the foreign language component)
+The total credits for the Comparative Literature Major is: 44 credits (without the foreign language component); 44-56 credits (with the foreign language component).

 - One course selected from:

-- o EN 1910 Survey of American Literature
+- EN 1910 Survey of American Literature

-- o EN 1930 Survey of English Literature
+- EN 1930 Survey of English Literature

 - EN 3030 Victorian Literature

 - One course selected from:

 - o EN 1950 International Literature of the 20th Century

 - o EN 1960 Literature of Memory and Witness

-- o EN 2140 Existential Literature
+- EN 2140 Existential Literature

 - One course selected from:

-- o EN 3010 Renaissance Literature
+- EN 3010 Renaissance Literature

-- o EN 3950 Shakespeare
+- EN 3950 Shakespeare

 - EN 2070 Comparative Mythology

-- EN 3990/WS Major Writers: Atwood, Lessing, Duras OR

-Another Comparative Major Writers Course designated as such by the Department.
+- EN/WS 3990 Major Writers: Atwood, Lessing, Duras OR Another Comparative Major Writers Course designated as such by the Department.

 - EN 4010 The Epic

 - EN 4020 Modes of Literary Criticism

 - One Genre Course

 - One 4000-level seminar in English

-- 4 credits of elective(s) such as a course in Creative Writing, or EN1020 The Literary Text, or any other course approved by the Department
+- 4 credits of elective(s) such as a course in Creative Writing, or EN1020 Introduction to Literature, or any other course approved by the Department

 - A minimum of intermediate-level proficiency in a foreign language (normally at least a three-Semester Sequence.
 4-12cr)